How to Easily Change Your Address with the Alaska DMV Online

 After Updating Your Address

-Once you have completed your address update with the Alaska DMV, it’s important to ensure all related documents like your driver’s license and vehicle registration are updated to reflect your new address.
-This not only keeps your records in compliance but also makes sure you receive important notifications from the DMV.
+Once you’ve updated your address with the Alaska DMV, it’s important to ensure that all related documents—such as your driver’s license and vehicle registration—reflect your new address.
+This not only keeps your records in compliance but also ensures you receive important notifications from the DMV.
+Additionally, if you own other DMV-registered items, such as a boat, be sure to update your address for your Alaska boat registration as well.

 Driver’s License and ID Card Update